Magneto: Combining Small and Large Language Models for Schema Matching: Experimental Evaluation

 For all Valentine datasets, \alg performs on par with or better than the baselines.
 The only exception is \texttt{Unicorn}.
 However, as previously noted, this can likely be attributed to data leakage: \texttt{Unicorn} is trained using Valentine datasets.
 This advantage is particularly apparent in datasets like OpenData: \texttt{Unicorn} achieves significantly higher recall than competing methods.
 Conversely, for the Magellan dataset, which was not used to train \texttt{Unicorn}, \texttt{Unicorn} has lower accuracy than the other methods, including methods that use only basic metadata, which achieve perfect scores.

 The high accuracy of the zero-shot configurations of \texttt{\alg} leaves little room for improvement.
-Specifically, fine-tuning faces challenges within the Valentine datasets, which predominantly contains lexical rather than semantic matches.
+Specifically, fine-tuning faces challenges within the Valentine datasets, which predominantly contain lexical rather than semantic matches.
 For instance, the OpenData dataset includes matches like \texttt{Gender} to \texttt{Ge} and \texttt{Employer} to \texttt{Em}, which are uncommon in practical applications.
-Despite these obstacles, our strategy of fine-tuning combined with LLM-based re-ranking generally enhances performance.
+Despite these obstacles, our LLM-based fine-tuning and re-ranking generally enhance performance.
 Additionally, we demonstrate in Section~\ref{sec:exp-reranker} that combining simple synthetic data generation techniques with LLM-derived data leads to better performance in this context.